Elliot V. Kotek: Little Miss Sumo

+Kotek executive produced the Netflix original Little Miss Sumo about female sumo wrestlers in Japan.
+Hiyori Kon is one of the best sumo wrestlers in the world at age 20.
+Though women don't reach their physical peak until the age of 25 or 26, she was to be forced into retirement next year due to Japan's conservative attitude toward the sport and women.
+In the film, Hiyori trains for the world championship.
+Hiyori was named to the BBC's 2019 list of the World's 100 Most Influential Women.
+The film also qualified for the 2020 Oscars.

 Queen Mimi

 Queen Mimi, a documentary which follows the journey of Marie Elizabeth Haist, an unhoused woman dubbed "Queen" Mimi of Montana Avenue.
 The film was produced by Kotek and filmed over five years by actor/director (and then-barista) Yaniv Rokah and illuminates Mimi's difficult past, secrets held, and a caring community that came together to construct a new chapter in a long life marked by massive change.

 After sheltering her from the rain one stormy night, Mimi was the first person that Fox Laundry owner Stan Fox ever let sleep in his laundromat, and she never left.
-Waking early to clean the facility, spending the day befriending patrons and showing them how to fluff and fold their laundry, Mimi became a menace to some patrons, and a friend to others - Rokah was one such patron, as were actors Renee Zellweger and Zach Galifianakis, with whom Mimi struck an unlikely yet life-changing friendship.
+Waking early to clean the facility, spending the day befriending patrons and showing them how to fluff and fold their laundry, Mimi became a menace to some patrons, and a friend to others, Yania Rokah was one such patron, as were actors Renee Zellweger and Zach Galifianakis, with whom Mimi struck an unlikely yet life-changing friendship.

-A festival favorite that garnered dozens of awards and nominations, a theatrical release and landed Mimi on the front page of the Los Angeles Times, the documentary was distributed by Netflix and is now available on Amazon and other VOD services.
-Queen Mimi is the story of an unlikely hero.
-Now 95, Mimi reminds us to never give in and never give up and that if you ever find yourself in the gutter, to never stop looking at the stars.
+The film played at film festivals and landed Mimi on the pages of the Los Angeles Times.
+The film was released in May 2016 by XLrator Media.